 - Gather information to support your case.
 You will be expected to notify the SSSC of:

-1. Names and addresses of witnesses you wish to call at the hearing – you should not expect to be able to call someone not on that list.
+- the names and addresses of witnesses you wish to call at the hearing.
+You should not expect to be able to call someone who is not on that list.
 If anyone refuses to give evidence on your behalf then you can ask the SSSC to write to them on your behalf to ask them to attend.

-3. If you think the Regulator has information that could help your defence you should ask to see it immediately, otherwise it may be too late.
-If the Regulator refuses to provide the information, you have the right to ask the tribunal to try and make them do so.
-However, there may be legal reasons for the Regulator being unable to provide some information, you are normally entitled to receive copies all the information they hold.
+- whether the SSSC has information that could help your defence.
+If so, you should request it immediately, otherwise it may be too late to do so.
+While there may be legal reasons for the SSSC being unable to provide some information, you are normally entitled to receive copies all the information they hold.